-But LB like other containers paintings, want to add the dimension of time to its paintings.
+But LB like other contemporary paintings, wanted to add the dimension of time to its paintings.

+What is the professor’s opinion about the relationship between English landscape painters and Loutherbourg?

-You know, the popular thinking is that LB is influenced by landscape paintings, but why can we say that the ID influence the painters?
+You know, the popular thinking is that LB is influenced by landscape paintings, but why can’t we say that the ID actually influence the painters?

-At the very least, we have to consider that it was more of a muture thing.
+At the very least we have to consider that it was more of a mutual thing.

-We know for example the important English landscape painter, TG, attended all of the perfromances, and his later paintings, notable for their increased color, in dynamic use of light, LB influence on the theater though, he was increditable influencial, the way he brought together design, lighting and sound as a unified feature of stage can easily be seen in English theater subsequence emphysis on lighting an emotion,
+We know for example the important English landscape painter, TG, attended all of the performances, and his later paintings, are notable for their increased color, and dynamic use of light.

+LB’s influence on the theater though, he was incredibly influential, the way he brought together design, lighting and sound as a unified feature of stage can easily be seen in English theater subsequent subsequent emphasis on lighting and emotion,

+What are two notable features of the Eidophusikon?

+A. It was identical to the Drury Lane Theatre.

+B. It did not make use of actors.

+C. It used paintings made by Gainsborough.

+D. It had a small stage.

-Now, the ID stage, with actually a box, a few meters weight, couple meters top, couple meters deep, that is the action toke place within this box.
+Now, the ID stage, with actually a box, a few meters wide, a couple meters tall, couple meters deep, that is the action toke place within this box.

-This was much more smaller than usual stage, but it also allowed LB to concentrate the lighting to better effect, also the audience was in the dark, which wouldn’t be a common feature of theater until 100 years later.
+This was much more smaller of course than usual stage, but it also allowed LB to concentrate the lighting to better effect, also the audience was in the dark, which wouldn’t be a common feature of theater until 100 years later.

-The show consist of a series of scene, for example, a view of London, from sunrise, that changes, as the day moves on, mechanical figures such as catal moved across the scene, and ships sail along the river.
+The show consist of a series of scene, for example, a view of London, from sunrise, that changes, as the day moves on, mechanical figures such as cattle moved across the scene, and ships sail along the river.

-But what really got the people was the attention to detail, much like his work in drew leg.
+But what really got the people was the attention to detail, much like his work in DL.

-So for example, he painted very realistic ships, and very their size depending on their distance from the audience, small boats move more quickly across the foreground, then larger one did it were closed for the rises.
+So for example, he painted very realistic ships, and varied their size depending on their distance from the audience.

+Small boats move more quickly across the foreground, than larger one did it were closer to the horizon.

-Other effects, like waves, were also very convincing, they reflect the sunlight and moonlight depending on the time of the day or night, even the colors change as they would in nature.
+Other effects, like waves, were also very convincing, they reflected the sunlight and moonlight depending on the time of the day or night, even the colors change as they would in nature.

 Sound and light were important in making his product realistic.

-He used a great numbers of lumps, and it was able to change colors of light by using varies pieces of glass to create effect like passing clouds that suddenly changed in color.
+He used a great numbers of lamps lumps, and it was able to change colors of light by using variously pieces of glass to create effects like passing clouds that subtly changed in color.

-Furthermore, he use the effect to make patterns of shadows and light, rather than using the uniform light it was common in the time.
+Furthermore, he use the effects to make patterns of shadows and light, rather than using the uniform lighting that was common at the time.

-And many of his sound effect he pioneered still in use today, like creating founder by pulling on one of the corners of a thin comped shit.

-One of his most popular scenes was other storm, and there is a story, that on one occasion, an actual storm passed over head during the show, and some people went outside, and they claim LB’s thunder was actually better than the real thunder.
+And many of the sound effects he pioneered are still in use today, like creating thunder by pulling on one of the corners of a thin copper sheet One of his most popular scenes was of a storm, and there is a story, that on one occasion, an actual storm passed over head during the show, and some people went outside, and they claim LB’s thunder was actually better than the real thunder.

 15-5 geology

+主旨、名词、关系、作用、exp.
+Evi

+What is the lecture mainly about?

+Recognizing when one geologic epoch ends and another begins

 As geologist, we examine layers of sediments on the earth surface to approximate the dates of past geologic time periods.